intel/rohd/doc/tutorials/chapter_7/00_sequential_logic.md

 1. IF reset signal
     1.1 data will be set to 0
-2. ELSE swizzle the 3 bits from LSB with the sin
+2. ELSE swizzle the sin with existing value
 3. SET output port to the data

 Our `ShiftRegister` module will be look like this instead.